leomonta/Python_cpp_builder/README.md

 Lists of of the files that are in the `source_dirs` and select only the one that can be compiled (e.g. .c, .cpp. .h) and have been modified
 > Early exit if no files to compile are found

-Create a thread that calls the given compiler with all of the correct arguments and prints the waiting with a cool animation on the stdout
+Create a thread that calls the given compiler with all of the correct arguments for each file that needs to be compiled

 When all the threads are done prints all of the compiler output
 > Early exit if there is an error

-Call the given compiler on all of the compiled object files and prints the linker output
+Call the given linker on all of the compiled object files and prints its output

 If the `post` key is present in `scripts` execute the given script